 The market boasts a wide range of spin mops with a slew of different features.
 You might not need all of the features in the following list, but a good spin mop will include most of them.

 You shouldn’t have to struggle to mop your floors.
 A good spin mop system offers clear directions and is easy to use.
 It’s also gentle on your hands while you work.
-Allen, our expert, emphasizes the importance of rinsing your mop head after every few wipes.
+Be sure to rinse your mop head after every few wipes.
 If not, you are just spreading the dirt around the floor.

 Just about every spin mop head is made of microfiber.
 This synthetic yarn effectively gathers and holds dust, grit, and grime, and it easily releases debris when rinsed.
 In addition, microfiber resists staining, so your mop continues to look fresh.